 Extra Time: Headers & Handel

-Finally, we get to the piece that is perhaps most suitable for singing at the next football game: Tony Britten’s adaptation of the UEFA Champion Leagues Anthem.
-Though Tony Britten may not be well known to most fans of classical music, Britten’s source material might ring some more bells.
-He based his 1992 UEFA Champion League Anthem off of Zadok the Priest, a coronation anthem composed by Handel in 1727.
+Finally, we get to the piece that is more suitable for the club season: Tony Britten's UEFA Champions League Anthem.
+Though Tony Britten may not be well known to most fans of classical music, Britten's source material might ring some more bells.
+He based his 1992 UEFA Champions League Anthem off of Zadok the Priest, a coronation anthem composed by George Frideric Handel in 1727.

 The original recording of the Anthem was performed by the Royal Philharmonic and the Academy of Saints Martin in the Fields.
 It is now so iconic in the United Kingdom that UEFA has not allowed anyone to buy or download the anthem legally, reserving it only for special occasions when fans need to be called to the stadiums (or TVs!)

-Aside from small films and other sports events, Tony Britten has not had any other major hits apart from the UEFA Champion Leagues Anthem.
+Aside from small films and other sports events, Tony Britten has not had any other major hits apart from the UEFA Champions League Anthem.